 Who knew that something as simple as upgrading the lights on your motorcycle could be so confusing?

-It seems that LED lights fall into the murky grey waters of unknown legalities, and many of us tend to skirt around the edge, hoping for the best.
+LED lights seem to fall into the murky grey waters of unknown legalities, and many of us tend to skirt around the edge, hoping for the best.

-Well, we have gathered the most up to date and accurate information from as many sources as possible to clear up the mess.
+We have gathered the most up-to-date and accurate information from as many sources as possible to clear up the mess.

 It’s complicated.
 Not the answer you were after?
 Let me break it down.